- This event has passed.

 If you are a fan of cress then Hampshire is the place to head for this May.
 Held on 21 May, the 2023 Alresford Watercress Festival will see fifteen thousand visitors flocking to New Alresford, dubbed the ‘capital of watercress’.

-For the 15th year, the town centre will transform into a giant street festival with local fare available from the more than 80 food stalls, including members of the Hampshire Farmers’ Markets and other local producers, creating a fresh market showcasing the best that Hampshire has to offer.
+The town centre will transform into a giant street festival with local fare available from the more than 120 food stalls.
 Try a watercress burger, or perhaps the beer or ice cream.

 World Watercress Eating Championships